hindman/optopus/README.md

 copy-pasted) from script to script, because it is not necessarily worth the trouble to package them as a separate library.

-Optopus is fundamentally an argument parser and will not stray too far from that focus, but it will provide commonly needed functionality related to argument handling, help text selection and printing, error message creation, and proper exiting.
+Argle is fundamentally an argument parser and will not stray too far from that focus, but it will provide commonly needed functionality related to argument handling, help text selection and printing, error message creation, and proper exiting.